xcore/sw_motor_control/doc/sw-guide/dsc-software-guide-adc.rst

 Analogue to Digital Converter (ADC) Interface
 =============================================

-The analogue to digital interface currently provided is written for the LTC1408.
+The analogue to digital interface currently provided is written for the 7265.
 This provides a clocked serial output following a sample and hold conversion trigger signal.
 The physical interface of the ADC is not covered in detail as the interface for ADC's will vary from manufacturer to manufacturer.
-An example of the interface for the MAX1379 is also available in this module.
+Examples of the interfaces for the MAX1379 and LTC1408 is also available in this module.

 Besides the client and server interfaces the key issue discussed in this section is the synchronisation of the ADC to the PWM and how this is achieved on the ADC side.